 Who cares about policies if parties don't stick to their promises?

-We realise that many people are disillusioned with politics and don’t see the point of “voting for policies” if the parties won’t keep their promises.
+We realise that many people are disillusioned with politics and don’t see the point of “voting for policies” (or voting at all) if the parties won’t keep their promises.
 It’s understandable.

 What makes Vote for Policies different?

-There are other Voter Advice Applications (VAAs) available which provide users with a quiz with yes/no answers.
-They ask for your response on questions like, “Should we leave the EU?” or “Should we use nuclear energy?”.
-These sites are helpful - and we recommend you try them all - but they don’t give you the chance to compare the actual policies of each party, and in their own language.
+There are other Voter Advice Applications (VAAs) available, most of which are based on a quiz format where users are asked for yes/no answers to questions like, "Should we nationalise the railways” or “Should we use nuclear energy?”.
+These sites are helpful and very engaging - and we recommend you try them all - but they don’t give you the chance to see the actual policies, and compare them across the political parties.

 Vote for Policies is the only service that connects you directly with the parties and their pledges.
 Focussing on policies in this way is not only the best way of helping people make a truly informed decision, it also provides a fair way of tracking a government’s progress after the election and holding them to account.
 We believe this is the path to a better democracy.